Sunbird-coKreat/creation-portal/README.md

 5. Edit the Application Configuration

     > Open `<PROJECT-FOLDER>/src/app/helpers/environmentVariablesHelper.js` in any available text editor and update the contents of the file so that it contains exactly the following values
+    > Note: Environment variables are dependent on your infra and may change please contact the infra person for updated environment variables

     ```console
       module.exports = {